US, states crack down on scams bilking desperate Americans

 The scams have ranged from the work-from-home reselling of luxury products, to pyramid schemes soliciting cash and that play on cultural norms in immigrant communities, to fraudulent investment rackets promising quick profits.

-Regulators on Monday unveiled what they are calling “Operation Income Illusion,” a nationwide law-enforcement sweep targeting the scammers.
+Regulators on Monday unveiled what they are calling “Operation Income Illusion,” a yearlong nationwide law-enforcement sweep targeting the scammers.
+Consumers lost an estimated $1 billion in the schemes since the start of 2020.

 Especially vulnerable targets are seniors and retirees, immigrants, Black and Latino people, students and military families.

-Reported losses to consumers from the schemes rose to the highest level on record in the first nine months of the year at more than $150 million, Andrew Smith, director of the Federal Trade Commission’s consumer protection bureau, told reporters in a conference call.
+Losses reported by consumers from the schemes rose to the highest level on record in the first nine months of the year at more than $150 million, Andrew Smith, director of the Federal Trade Commission’s consumer protection bureau, told reporters in a conference call.
+Officials estimate only a small fraction of the burned consumers report their losses to authorities.

 “These scammers are taking advantage of a desperate situation to rip money from the hands of those who most need it,” Smith said.